DeveloperAlly/DeveloperAlly/README.md

 FREELANCE FULL STACK DEVELOPER

-2016-2017
+2016-current

-    +	Founded and ran a freelance web and mobile development company.
+    +	Founded and run a freelance web and mobile development business.

     +	Worked with clients to deliver solutions utilising the latest technologies to give longevity and ease of maintenance.

+    +	Project include:

+        + Re-architecturing and modernising a financial app into react native (previously built in ios and phoneGap) that worked with the client’s current backend API and upgraded the features of their current app

+        + Building websites in reactjs and deploying to AWS.

-    +	Main solutions included a complete rewrite of a financial app into react native (previously built in ios and phoneGap) that worked with the client’s current backend API and upgraded the features of their current app and building a website for another clients brand new product in react and hosting it on AWS.
+        + Re-architecturing and modernising a financial app into react native (previously built in ios and phoneGap) that worked with the client’s current backend API and upgraded the features of their current app building a website for another clients brand new product in react and hosting it on AWS.

+        + Design, fullstack development and management of a novel indigenous community project aimed at connecting remote community businesses, including training and management of a small team of university developers

+        + Design, fullstack development and management of a document template project, including training and management of a small team of university developers

 ENGINEERING & STEM TUTOR – University of Wollongong, Australia